For the purposes of this primer, we’re assuming the following are your objectives:

 The most important way to maintain an effective chargeback system is to use submeters to track energy use in the most granular fashion possible.
 Allocations based on floor area and an agreed-upon weighting factor may be acceptable, but submetering will be the best by far.

-Secondly, invest in an EMIS that includes chargeback functionality.
-The EMIS should be capable of producing all required energy management reports, and data must be portable to the organization’s accounting system.
+Secondly, invest in an ERP that includes chargeback functionality.
+The ERP should be capable of producing all required energy management reports, and data must be portable to the organization’s accounting system.
 The result of a quality chargeback process should be that the energy data is processed in a timely fashion, with a full accounting for all related expenses.
 Chargeback data should be transparent, auditable, and shareable.